robertoreale/virtuoso-dba/manuscript/numerical-recipes.md

 ## Verify that the sum of the reciprocals of factorials converge to e, alternative method

-*Keywords*: recursive CTE, numerical recipes
+*Keywords*: doubly increasing sequence, non-equi join

     WITH
         seq AS (